Yilmaz4/MV2/README.md

 User-controlled variables can also be defined, which can then be used in the equation and adjusted in real time using the sliders below.
 "Power" is a default slider that cannot be deleted and corresponds to the `power` variable above.

 > [!NOTE]
 > Due to limitations in GLSL, zoom is limited to $10^4$ for any non-integer or bigger than 4 power.
 See [Limitations](#limitations) for more information.
+Click "Round" to round the power to the nearest integer to zoom further.

 ## Examples
 ![Screenshot 2024-05-31 222113](https://github.com/Yilmaz4/MV2/assets/77583632/8f5d49f5-45ef-4627-8025-a6455f71d1dd)\